Updated: 18 February 2018

 L&D’s role in the modern workplace is therefore to support all these ways of learning – ie, not just provide courses and resources, but also support manager-led learning so that individuals get the most out of their daily work and share their experiences with their work teams and groups, as well as empower employee-led learning in order to nurture learnability and help individuals set their own professional goals, organise their own resources, document their progress and share their experiences within their organisation “bringing the outside in”.
 I call this Modern Workplace Learning (or MWL)

-For L&D MWL therefore means doing things differently and doing different things – the practicalities of which I talk about in my new book, Learning in the Modern Workplace 2017.
+For L&D MWL therefore means doing things differently and doing different things – the practicalities of which I talk about in my new book, Modern Workplace Learning 2018

 But what about the technology that underpins learning in the modern workplace?
 Currently the prime technology that is in place is the LMS which is used to track employee (online) training.
 But in the modern workplace, it really isn’t appropriate to use the LMS to try and track everything everyone learns in the organisation.
 In fact trying to do so is neither practicable nor feasible.
 What is far more appropriate is a new approach where an employee organises and manages his or her own learning, and where the manager measures success – not in terms of “learning activity” (whether it be attendance on training, completion of courses, or posts and comments in social platforms) but in terms of changes in job, team or business performance.